Stuart Fairchild Player Props: Reds vs. Rays

 Stuart Fairchild At The Plate

-- Fairchild has a double, a triple, a home run and four walks while batting .227.
+- Fairchild is batting .192 with a double, a triple, a home run and four walks.

-- Fairchild has a base hit in five of 14 games played this season (35.7%), but zero multi-hit games.
+- Fairchild has a base hit in five of 16 games played this season (31.3%), but no multi-hit games.

-- He has gone deep in one of 14 games, and in 3.6% of his plate appearances.

 - In three games this year, Fairchild has picked up an RBI, with more than one RBI once.

-- He has scored at least once six times this season (42.9%), including one multi-run game.
+- He has scored at least once seven times this year (43.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.